-Croc is a free and open-source command line tool that allows any two computers to simply and securely transfer files and folders using code phrases.
+Croc is a free and open-source command-line tool that allows two computers to transfer files and folders using code phrases securely.

 Table of contents

 There are lots of ways to transfer files between two or more computers.
-Today, we will discuss about yet another utility named Croc.
-This tutorial we’ll show you how to install Croc and how to use it to securely transfer files between computers.
+Today, we will discuss yet another utility named Croc.
+This tutorial will show you how to install Croc and use it to transfer files between computers securely.

-Croc is a file transfer system that sends files securely using end-to-end encryption, via a file transfer relay.
+Croc is a file transfer system that sends files securely using end-to-end encryption via a file transfer relay.
 If you are curious about the name, it is inspired by the fable of the frog and the crocodile.
-The Croc key advantages are speed, security, and simplicity, all-in-one.
-Transferring data using Croc is faster, because it acts as a relay server between the systems.
-It creates a full-duplex real-time communication layer between the two computers, so the “uploading” and “downloading” tasks occur simultaneously between those computers.

 How to Install Croc Secure File Transfer App on Linux